 What is Ovulation?
 Top 7 Things You Might Not Know About It

 “What is ovulation?” may seem like an easy question—it’s just when the egg is released, right?
-True, BUT did you know there is so much more to ovulation than that?
+True, but there is so much more to ovulation than that.
 It’s the major turning point in the cycle, and understanding this process is key to getting pregnant fast.
-This post will cover top facts to really answer “What is ovulation?” so you can make the most out of your fertile days and get pregnant fast.

 Fact 1: Egg cells survive for 12 – 24 hours

-What is ovulation exactly?
-It refers to a mature egg being released from the ovary.
-But, it takes a few steps and hormones to get there.
-During the first half of your cycle, multiple follicles—fluid-filled sacs containing immature eggs—grow until one emerges as dominant.
+Ovulation is when a mature egg is released from one of the ovaries.
+During the first half of the menstrual cycle, multiple follicles—fluid-filled sacs containing immature eggs—grow until one emerges as dominant.
 Eventually, the dominant one secretes estradiol (one of the main estrogens) which leads to a surge in luteinizing hormone (LH), causing the dominant follicle to rupture, and a mature egg is released.

-Once the mature egg is released, though, it doesn’t survive for long—about 12 – 24 hours.
-So, the process of ovulation itself doesn’t last very long, but the complex biology leading to successful ovulation takes longer.
+Once the mature egg is released, though, it only survives for between 12 – 24 hours.
+So, the process of ovulation itself doesn’t last very long, but the complex biology leading to ovulation takes longer.

 Fact 2: The best time to get pregnant is two days before ovulation

 What is ovulation in the context of getting pregnant?
 Well, it’s not quite what you might have seen in movies and T.V. shows aka a woman frantically exclaiming that she’s ovulating so she must have sex at that exact moment or she won’t get pregnant.